Unscraped Art

 The extraction is not small.
 The major image generators appear to have trained on billions of images.
 Their output now competes directly with the people it was built from.
 An illustrator can spend years developing a recognizable style, only to watch a machine trained on that style sell a cheap imitation to anyone with twenty dollars and a prompt box.
 Fair use law was written to protect critics, teachers, scholars, and satirists.
 Using it to defend industrial-scale extraction for private profit is a different thing.
 And unlike music sampling, there is no real audit trail here.
 No artist can trace their work into the output, demand credit, or seek compensation.
 The line back to the source was cut on purpose.

-The image generation market sits around $10.5 billion/year.
-Midjourney has 107 employees and makes ~$500 million a year in revenue.
-DALL-E is part of OpenAI, worth nearly $157 billion dollars.
-The major corporate AI image generators are massively profitable — were trained on billions of images scraped from the internet.
+The AI image generation market sits in the tens of billions annually.
+Midjourney has around 100 employees and reportedly generates hundreds of millions in revenue.
+DALL-E is part of OpenAI, valued at $157 billion after a 2024 funding round.
+These companies trained on billions of images scraped from the internet.

-Apple is worth $3.7 trillion.
-Microsoft is $3.1 trillion.
-Nvidia hit $3 trillion.
-OpenAI alone, a company that didn't exist a decade ago, is valued at $157 billion after one funding round in 2024.
-The entire AI industry is projected to add $15.7 trillion to global GDP by 2030.
+Apple's market capitalization sits above $3 trillion.
+Microsoft's is similar.
+Nvidia crossed $3 trillion in 2024.
+OpenAI alone, a company that didn't exist a decade ago, was valued at $157 billion after a 2024 funding round.
+Analysts project the AI industry to add many trillions to global GDP by 2030.

-A handful of men now control more of the world's infrastructure than any government.
-One of them (Musk) owns roughly three quarters of all active satellites, the machinery behind GPS, weather forecasting, and global communications.
-Six CEOs run companies worth more than the GDP of every nation on Earth except two.
+A handful of men now control more of the world's digital infrastructure than any government.
+One of them (Musk) operates roughly three-quarters of all active commercial satellites, the machinery behind GPS assistance, weather forecasting, and global communications.

-The data scraping theft was sudden, quick, global.
-The ownership of the output is private and concentrated inside a demographic so narrow that you are certainly not in it.
+The data scraping was sudden, quick, global.
+The ownership of the output is private and concentrated inside a demographic so narrow that you are almost certainly not in it.

 Yes, prompting DALL-E or Midjourney burns energy.
-So does driving your Toyota or streaming Netflix or refrigerating your strawberries in January.
+So does driving a car, streaming video, or refrigerating strawberries in January.

-People often talk about as if typing a prompt is a singular ecological sin — but they ignore much larger, routine forms of damage.
+People often talk about typing a prompt as if it were a singular ecological sin — but that framing ignores much larger, routine forms of damage.
 A single beef cheeseburger carries a much heavier material footprint than one image prompt because cows require land, feed, water, methane-producing digestion, slaughter, refrigeration, packaging, and trucking.
 The same goes for air travel, fast fashion, and endless consumer junk.

-So be honest: AI image generation has an environmental cost, but it is usually being folded into a much bigger industrial mess, and moral panic about prompts can become a convenient way to avoid talking about capitalism, meat, energy, logistics, and scale.
-If you want to be an environmentalist, throw away your phone right now.
+So be honest: AI image generation has an environmental cost, but it is usually being folded into a much bigger industrial mess.
+Moral panic about prompts can become a convenient way to avoid talking about capitalism, meat, energy, logistics, and scale.

 Image generation runs through data centers, and data centers need power, water, land, cooling systems, and transmission infrastructure.
 When one town fights a facility over water use, noise, tax giveaways, or grid strain, the problem does not vanish.
-The company just looks for a place with weaker resistance, cheaper land, or poorer people who have less power to say no. So the environmental issue is not just "AI uses electricity."
-The issue is where the burden gets dumped, who absorbs it, and how quickly wealthy firms can move extraction to poorer people than you.
-Worry about those people instead of Your Own Backyard for once.
+The company just looks for a place with weaker resistance, cheaper land, or poorer people who have less power to say no. The environmental issue is not just "AI uses electricity."
+The issue is where the burden gets dumped, who absorbs it, and how quickly wealthy firms can move extraction to communities with less political power.

 Your phone or whatever you are reading this on is a daily, normalized object built on extraction, labor exploitation, surveillance, and energy use at massive scale.
 Most people will not throw it away because the device is now structurally tied to work, banking, maps, social life, medicine, and survival.
 The honest position is that we are all living inside systems of damage and dependency, and the real question is scale, necessity, and where the burden lands.